Join Us at Webster

 Two female students are evidently listening to someone who is talking to them.

 The Bachelor of Education Studies (BEd) at Webster University provides students with a wide array of tools vital for teaching in contemporary, globalized settings.
 BEd majors become exceptional teachers capable of serving the needs of different learners.
-With three emphases to choose from, the BEd degree at Webster Tashkent offers a strong level of specialization, while also providing all students with the same strong learner-centered foundation.
+With an Emphasis in Global Education, the BEd degree at Webster Tashkent offers a strong level of specialization, while also providing students with a solid learner-centered foundation.

 Webster's Bachelor of Education Studies Program